-But that’s just because it’s not robust enough yet to kind of handle that switchover.
-So once all these nodes come up sub six gigahertz and everything starts working together should be a seamless experience.
-Also, if you notice in these speed.
+But that’s just because it’s not robust enough to kind of handle that switchover. once all these nodes come up sub 6 gigahertz and everything starts working together should be a seamless experience. , if you notice in this speed.

-Tests, you’ll see that the upload link is still in 4G, so that 5G upload transition has not happened yet.
+Tests, you’ll see that the upload link is still in 4G so that the 5G upload transition has not happened yet.
 It will happen eventually.
-But as of right now, the upload is still in 4G.
+But of right now, the upload is still in 4G.

 Of course, there are debates about the safety of 5G.
-And I don’t really want to get into that here.
 But I want to point you to Linus’s video.
 You did a really good job on the myths of 5G.

 And if it’s safe or not, I think you should watch that video because he does a really good job of breaking that down.
 So if you’re concerned about 5G, I would definitely check out that article.

 After the glimpse I got in Chicago, I’m really hyped for it.
 I can imagine phones, tablets, computers being connected, but other things cars, drones, cameras, medical equipment.
 I mean, the possibilities are endless.
 So let me know, what do you think about 5G?